dadoris/DBFoundations-Module07/docs/index.md

 ## Introduction
 This week’s topic is Functions including scalar, table, and user defined functions.
 (UDF).
 In addition to posting to the GitHub repository, I will create a GitHub webpage for review.
 In addition, I will answer the following questions:
--	  Explain when you would use a SQL UDF.
+-Explain when you would use a SQL UDF.
--     Explain are the differences between Scalar, Inline, and Multi-Statement Functions.
+-Explain are the differences between Scalar, Inline, and Multi-Statement Functions.
 ###
 ### When to use a SQL User Defined Function (UDF)
 I would use a User Defined Function: